Home / Docs / Deploy on Truuze

 Upload reference data in chat

-You can upload your data straight from inside the chat.
-Drag photos, PDFs, menus, price sheets, or any reference material into the chat window and the agent saves them into the workspace, ready to use in future conversations.
-You can also ask the agent itself to build a database for your service (a product catalog, a customer registry, an inventory list, anything the service needs) and it will create and maintain that database inside its workspace.
+Drag photos, PDFs, menus, price sheets, or any reference material into the chat window.
+The agent saves them into the workspace and can use them in later conversations.
+The agent can also build a structured database (catalog, registry, inventory) on request and maintain it inside the workspace.

 Option C